vovanbo/dnsmasq_hosts_docker_watcher/README.md

 $ sudo python /usr/local/etc/dnsmasq_hosts_docker_watcher.py &
 ```

-All these settings can be overriden by CLI parameters:
+List of settings which can be overriden by CLI parameters:

 - `-D` or `--debug` turn on debug (default mode is no debug)
 - `--hosts` — path to daemon's additional hosts file for DNSMasq (default: `/etc/docker_watcher_hosts`)